|

 Apartheid policy only allowed councillors and no captains (since

 1953).
-She is the seventeenth in the recorded genealogy of the !Gami-#nun
+She was the seventeenth in the recorded genealogy of the !Gami-#nun

 captains. |